Please see here a list of posts relating to cases in which Honenu provided legal counsel to victims of antisemitic attacks in Jerusalem.

 “Moreover, the case was closed again without testimony being taken from an eyewitness who reported to the policemen that the suspect had assaulted the appellant.
 It should be noted that the witness called the police and informed them on his own initiative.
 This indicates that according to the witness, the assault by the suspect on the appellant was significant.
 If it had not been, he would not have taken the trouble to stop and call 100 [emergency police number].

 “The investigative material transferred to the undersigned does not include any of the video clips from any of the security cameras, and there is no mention of an investigator who verified with the Egged Company whether there were security cameras on the bus.
 The current evidence is in favor of the testimonies of the first complainant and the appellant.
-Concerning the spitting incident the suspect explicitly admitted that he spit at the elderly complainant, but attempted to claim that it was in reaction to the same act on the part of the elderly complainant.
-Therefore the police have the key evidence which is not being denied at all, that the suspect spit at an elderly man when he was working in the capacity of a bus driver.”
+Concerning the spitting incident, the suspect explicitly admitted that he spat at the elderly complainant, but attempted to claim that it was in reaction to the same act on the part of the elderly complainant.
+Therefore the police have the key evidence which is not being denied at all, that the suspect spat at an elderly man when he was working in the capacity of a bus driver.”

 In his letter, Bleicher demanded the following actions: “Reopening the case and having the suspect stand trial, in light of the existing evidence, for the two assaults attributed to the suspect.
 Alternatively, taking testimonies from the eyewitnesses and examining the security cameras of the bus, in order to gather additional evidence, so that the suspect may be brought to trial for the assault and the related violations.”